omunroe-com/http2specwiki/Proxy-User-Stories.md

 ## Dan's Kids

 Dan's kids use all kinds of internet-connected devices in his family home, such as laptops, desktops and phones.
 He wants to maintain a proxy that limits access to certain Web sites from any of these devices attached to his home network to keep his kids on the safer side of the Web.

+## Gautam's Mobile Identity Proxy

+Gautam runs a Mobile Identity Proxy in a Mobile Network and needs to add the real/anonymous mobile identity of the user as HTTP header, to facilitate the seamless authentication of the user by the service provider.